-EXHIBIT 32.1

 CERTIFICATION OF CHIEF EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of SunPower Corporation (the "Company") on Form 10-Q/A for the period ended April 2, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Peter Faricy certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge and belief:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Peter Faricy Chief Executive Officer (Principal Executive Officer)
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002 the Securities and Exchange Commission on the date hereof (the "Report"), Peter to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge · · · · · · · · · · · · · · · · · · · (1) The Report fully complies with the requirements of Section 13(a) or 15(d)) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material res pects, the financial condition and results of operations of the Company.
+Dated: December 18, 2023 /s/ PETER FARICY Peter Faricy Chief Executive Officer (Principal Executive Officer) The foregoing certification is being furnished solely pursuant to 18 U.S.C.
+Sec disclosure statement. ction 1350 and is not being filed as part of the Report or as a separate

-/s/ PETER FARICY

-The foregoing certification is being furnished solely pursuant to 18 U.S.C.
+In connection with the Quarterly Report of SunPower Corporation (the "Company") on Form 10-Q/A for the period ended July 2, 2023 as filed with parsuant to seemon you or a ne surcumes office, from or 2002, unut, to the , 0000 01 mb mio mougo una outro.
+(1) The Report fully co omplies with the requirements of Section 13 B(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information con ntained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Dated: December 18, 2023 /s/ ELIZABETH EBY Elizabeth Eby Executive Vice President and Chief Financial Officer The foregoing certificat tion is being furnished solely pursuant to 18 8 U.S.C.
 Section 1350 and is not being filed as part of the Report or as a separate disclosure statement.

-Dated: December 18, 2023

-EXHIBIT 32.2